ENDOPROTHETICUM: EXPERT FOR SHORT SHAFT PROSTHESES

 button

-Short-shaft prostheses have become increasingly popular in recent years.
-The implantation of a short-stem PROSTHESIS aims to preserve the bone and create favorable conditions for revision without changing the basic concepts of conventional hip arthroplasty.
+Short-stem prostheses have become increasingly popular in recent years.
+The implantation of a short-stem prosthesis aims to preserve bone and create favorable conditions for revision surgery without altering the fundamental concepts of conventional hip arthroplasty.

-Short-shaft prostheses were developed decades ago to ensure an implantation approach that was gentle on bone and soft tissue; innovations and modifications have come onto the market in recent years
+Short stem prostheses were developed decades ago to ensure a bone- and soft tissue-sparing implantation approach; in recent years, numerous innovations and modifications have come onto the market.

-The concept of modern calcar-guided short stems in hip arthroplasty aims at the precise reconstruction of the individual, anatomical hip geometry.
-An implantation technique that is gentle on the bones and soft tissue used in conjunction with physiological loading in the part of the femur near the joint in order to preserve the bone in the long term.
+The concept of modern calcific short stems in hip arthroplasty aims at the precise reconstruction of the individual, anatomical hip geometry.
+This involves using a bone- and soft-tissue-sparing implantation technique in conjunction with physiological loading in the periarticular part of the femur to preserve the bone in the long term.